 As a writer, it’s the narrative that compels me to cover a story or project what I think might happen with a player or a team for the upcoming season.
 For DFS, the task is to “storyboard” what you think might happen in a specific game.
 The Vegas lines are the starting point for analyzing the slate and beginning to decipher game flow, the pace of play, and most importantly, how the scoring will unfold.

 The word calculate is the keyword here as anyone can spout off reasons why they might like certain players that week.
 The process of working backward is about seeing how the numbers tell a story.
 Median projections, which much of the fantasy world operates in, give us the blandest version of a narrative.
-For instance, Michael Thomas‘ floor is easily the highest among WRs as he set the all-time record for receptions in a season and never busted once according to our consistency metrics found in the Ultimate Draft Kit.
-Let’s say his median projection is 19.4 DK points in Week 1 versus Tampa Bay.
+For instance, Stefon Diggs‘ floor is easily the highest among WRs leading the league in targets and receptions last year and having a low bust rate according to our consistency metrics found in the Ultimate Draft Kit.
+Let’s say his median projection is 16.5 DK points in Week 1 versus Pittsburgh.
 That is impressive and makes him a locked-in, viable cash gameplay each week.
-He’s Michael Thomas.
+He’s Stefon Diggs.
 But for tournament-winning purposes, the median projection does not give us the narrative we need because DFS mostly operates at the extremes.

 One of the key ingredients for a week-winning narrative is finding the players that double, triple, and even quadruple their value.
 You can calculate this by taking their salary and finding out how many fantasy points they need to return value.
-Let’s keep the Saints WR at the forefront of our discussion as his Week 1 salary is $9,000 on DraftKings and $8,800 on FanDuel.
-In order for Thomas to 2x in value, he needs 18 DK points and 17.6 on FanDuel.
+Let’s keep the Bills WR at the forefront of our discussion as his Week 1 salary is $7,600 on DraftKings.
+In order for Diggs to 2x in value, he needs 15.2 DK points.
 In other words, it’s not hard envisioning him hit that mark given his high floor.
-Nevertheless, you must weigh the opportunity cost of Thomas’ WR1 price tag versus the return in value.
+Nevertheless, you must weigh the opportunity cost of Diggs’ WR1 price tag versus the return in value.
 Can he go 4 or 5x this week and hit 35+ points?
 Or is it worth spending on players at a lower price point (say $6,500) who can hit 2 or 3x so you use that salary elsewhere like at RB?
 It’s simple math but calculating the narrative takes our assumptions and hopes for the week from the ethereal to a concrete storyline.

 But beyond individual player projections, the most important part of ‘calculating a narrative’ is how your entire roster flows together.
-Last year, 12 of the Buccaneers’ 16 games hit the “over” on Vegas lines.
+For example, let’s take the LV-BAL game on Monday night Week 1.
+The Raiders games hit the over in 13 of the 16 games hit the “over” on Vegas lines.
 That was by far the highest total in the league.
-If the Saints and Buccaneers have one of their classic shootouts in Week 1, what is the best way to attack that game?
-Do you automatically stack Drew Brees with MT or do you go the non-conventional route by plugging in newly acquired Emmanuel Sanders or TD-machine Jared Cook?
+If the Raiders and Ravens have one of their classic shootouts in Week 1, what is the best way to attack that game?
+Do you automatically stack Derek Carr with Darren Waller or do you go the non-conventional route by plugging in newly acquired Bryan Edwards or Henry Ruggs III?

 It’s easy to go down the rabbit hole of scenarios but, remember, this is the starting place.
 Check the lines, get out a sheet of paper or spreadsheet, and identify early in the week the games you feel like you have a beat on.
 Each week on the DFS podcast we cover the four or five biggest matchups we think will win people tournaments and help cash-in for head-to-heads.